machinable-org/machinable/docs/tutorial/essentials/implementing-experiments.md

 ## Events

 The experiments that we have created so far have been nothing more than an empty shell.
-Let's add an actual implementation:
+Let's add an actual implementation by overriding the experiments event methods:

 ```python
 from machinable import Experiment